 The Oxford English Dictionary defined 309 words with first citations in 1919.
-Listed below is a few of the words added to the Oxford English Dictionary in 1919, even though some of them had been utilized in years prior.
+A few of the words listed below were added to the Oxford English Dictionary in 1919, even though some had been utilized years prior.

 Air Freight, n. – Freight transported by aircraft was first referenced as air freight regarding Zeppelins in 1919.

-Ad-lib, v. – This staple of comedy and improvisational theater appears this year, although there is an older adverbial use of ad-lib in music meaning to extend a musical phrase and introduce variation as the musician sees fit.
+Ad-lib, v. – This staple of comedy and improvisational theater appears this year.
+However, there is an older adverbial use of ad-lib in music, extending a musical phrase and introducing variation as the musician sees fit.
 Short for Latin ad libitum, literally: according to pleasure

 Bagel, n. – A hard ring-shaped bread roll was first mentioned in the dictionary, spelled beigel.
 The dictionary also has an 1892 citation for Beuglich.
 The word is from the Yiddish beygel, ultimately from Old High German boug ring.

 Bimbo, n. – A variant on the Italian bambino.
-This word was originally applied to men and was simply a contemptuous way to say “guy, fellow.”
+Initially, this word was applied to men and was simply a contemptuous way to say “guy, fellow.”
 By 1927 bimbo was being applied to attractive women of limited intelligence.

-Collage, n. – An abstract art form using clippings from various media sources not normally associated with one another, such as newspaper clippings, parts of photographs, theater tickets, etc.
+Collage, n. – An abstract art form using clippings from various media sources not generally associated with one another, such as newspaper clippings, parts of photographs, theater tickets, etc.

 Copacetic, n. – This Americanism term for “fine, excellent” was first found in print in 1919.